 If there’s one thing that the educators of Remind have in common, it’s the ability to pack as much information as possible into a single message.
 It doesn’t matter if you’re in the classroom, the practice field, the auditorium, or the front office—if there’s a way to add more content to a message, you’ll find it.

-Out of the 10 billion messages that have been delivered on Remind so far, 1 billion have included additional content like photos, documents, and links to other resources.
+Out of the 10 billion messages that are delivered on Remind each year, more than 500 million include additional content like photos, documents, and links to other resources.
 And when it comes to links, the sky’s the limit.
 On Remind, educators share relevant articles, online quizzes, and interactive tools that help students stay engaged.

 But copying and pasting links always takes a little longer than you expect, and it can be hard to keep track of the resources you wanted to share when you’re juggling ten different tasks.
 That’s why we’re introducing Share on Remind—a way to share links on Remind directly from other educational sites, tools, and services.